iamgriffon/lol-strongest-next/README.md

 4. Then, you run a script file that will serve as a "seed" - it will populate the database with our beloved League of Legends Champions by fetching Riot's Data Dragon API.
     - The script file is located in ```./scripts/fill-db.ts```
     - Execute the script by running the command ```npm run ts-node ./scripts/fill-db.ts```
-    - The script will DELETE all data and then will REFILL the database with the new info. it will also delete the votes, so I don't run that for prod.
+    - The script will DELETE all data and then will REFILL the database with the new info. it will also delete the votes by default, so feel free to edit the file to fit your needs
-    - **THE LEADERBOARD AND THE VOTES WILL RESET EVERY TIME A CHAMPION IS RELEASED OR REWORKED!**
+    - **THE LEADERBOARD AND THE VOTES (IN PROD) WILL RESET EVERY TIME A CHAMPION IS RELEASED OR REWORKED!**

 5. Now you're good to go! run ```npm run dev``` and open [http://localhost:3000](http://localhost:3000) with your browser to see the result.